zaphosting/docs/docs/vserver-linux-databases.md

 ### MongoDB Debian Installation

-The way to install MongoDB in Debian is almost the same as in Ubuntu, so you can follow the guide in the "Ubuntu" tab above.
+The way to install MongoDB in Debian is almost the same as on Ubuntu, so you can follow the guide on the "Ubuntu" tab above.
 However, note that the repo varies.

 When you reach the third step of the guide, you must use the following repo and not the Ubuntu repo:
 :::warning